 To enroll in a pulmonary rehabilitation program, you will need a prescription from a doctor as well as medical records such as a recent pulmonary function test, an EKG, a brief medical history and a physical.

-UCSF Medical Center doesn't offer a pulmonary rehabilitation program, but you can find a list of programs in California on the California Society for Pulmonary Rehabilitation website.
+You can find a list of pulmonary rehab programs in California on the California Society for Pulmonary Rehabilitation website.

 400 Parnassus Ave., Fifth Floor